JuliaMolSim/PseudoPotentialData.jl/docs/src/index.md

 6. `extra`: Some additional comments specifying the pseudopotential.
    E.g. for PseudoDojo potentials there is usually a `stringent` version (requiring slightly larger cutoffs) and a `standard` version being a bit softer.
-7. `extension`: The format of the pseudopotential files in this library.
+7. `extension`: The file format of the pseudopotential files in this library.

 For a given [`PseudoFamily`](@ref) object the above fields (as well as typically additional metadata information) can also be